Alfresco/alfresco-front-end-generators/README.md

 Set of [NX based plugins with generators](https://nx.dev/features/generate-code) crafted for lightweight and fast code generation.
 You can explore generators for: ADF based applications, ACA and ADW extensions.

 ## Prerequisites
-Before you start using this development framework and the generator, make sure you have installed all required software:
+Before you start using this development framework and generators, make sure you have installed all required software:

 * Install [Node.js](https://nodejs.org/en/download/) version matching the one specified in `.nvmrc` file
 * Make sure to globally install NX following this guide [NX installation guide](https://nx.dev/getting-started/installation)

+Every NX-based generator has to be used within the NX workspace so if you're planning to use them in the repository without NX you can simply [add NX to your repository](https://nx.dev/docs/getting-started/installation#adding-nx-to-your-repository).
+Alternatively if you do not have any repository already set up you can use NX to create [starter repository](https://nx.dev/docs/getting-started/installation#starter-repository).

 ## Installing the ADF generators plugin
 Use the following command to install the ADF generators plugin: